-Replacement of significantly aged or deteriorated major infrastructure, including wells and storage.
-The eligibility of a project for assignment of this priority point subcategory will be made at the discretion of the director.
-3. replacement of existing major infrastructure, such as: 55 Supply Wells, Ground or Elevated Storage Major Treatment Plant Pennyations Major Treatment Plant Renovations Major Distribution System Replacement projects (Replacement project phases are at least a minimum of 50% of the overall project cost) 40 4.
-40 are set for parameters which are not harmful to health but make the water undesirable for use.
+ETILIX AZ 2.
+Critical Capacity Development.
+These projects would be for the development, construction or modifications of the public water system to correct major deficiencies relating to the Design Standards in Title 179 NAC 2-007.
+Projects include: Backup Wells/Sources for single Well PWSs Replacement of significantly aged or deteriorated major infrastructure, including Wells and Storage.
+The eligibility of a project for assignment of this priority point subcategory will be made at the discretion of the Program Administrator.
+85 3.
+Sustainability Factors.
+These projects would address upgrade to and/or the replacement of existing major infrastructure, such as: Supply Wells, Ground or Elevated Storage Major Treatment Plant Renovations Major Distribution System Replacement projects (Replacement project phases are at least a minimum of 50% of the overall project cost) 55 4.
+Secondary Contaminant Level (SMCL).
+Recommended maximum levels are set for parameters which are not harmful to health but make the water undesirable for use.
 Project would enhance water quality and include disinfection.
-05 5.
+40 5.
 System Design Deficiencies.
-These projects would be for the development, 25 construction or modifications of the public water system to or prevent deficiencies relating to the Design Standards in Title 179 NAC 7.
-Projects would address: Inadequate source capacity Inadequate distribution pressure/storage 6.
+These projects would be for the development, construction or modifications of the public water system to or prevent deficiencies relating to the Design Standards in Title 179 NAC 7.
+Projects would address: Inadequate source capacity Inadequate distribution pressure/storage 25 6.
 Other Factors.
-These projects would address other water supply system 10 concerns such as: Replacement or rehabilitation of other minor system components that are aged and/or have exceeded design life Controls/automation to improve operational efficiency Security measures and/or Standby Power Chlorine and/or Fluoride Feed Systems - , ii) Financial Impacts.
+These projects would address other water supply system concerns such as: Replacement or rehabilitation of other minor system components that are aged and/or have exceeded design life Controls/automation to improve operational efficiency Security measures and/or Standby Power Chlorine and/or Fluoride Feed Systems 10 ii) Financial Impacts.
 This category addresses the financial impact of the proposed project on the users that will provide the revenue to repay the loan.
 Priority points are awarded according to the annual cost of the loan per person as a percentage of the median household income (MHI).
 A 20-year loan shall be assumed with the interest rate based on the minimum effective interest rate of the DWSRF Program.

-Annual Loan Costs Per Person as a Percentage of Median

-Household Income Points
+Annual Loan Costs Per Person as a Percentage of Median Household Income Priority Points

 Greater than 0.8 Percent 45

 Greater than 0.6 to 0.8 Percent 35

 Greater than 0.4 to 0.6 Percent 25

 Greater than 0.2 to 0.4 Percent 15

 Less than or equal to 0.2 Percent 5

 iii) Enforcement Action.
-This category addresses compliance with Title 179 drinking water standards and/or the enforcement actions taken by the Department requiring the system to address the deficiencies/water quality concerns that contribute to noncompliance, or any drinking water project needed as a result of an NDEE enforcement action.
+This category addresses compliance with Title 179 drinking water standards and/or the enforcement actions taken requiring the system to address the deficiencies/water quality concerns that contribute to noncompliance, or any drinking water project needed as a result of an NDEE enforcement action.

-Enforcement Action Priority Points Administrative order issued/other enforcement action taken relating to 25 design/infrastructure deficiencies/water quality or discharge concerns/etc. addressed by the proposed project.
+Enforcement Action Priority Points Administrative order issued/other enforcement action taken relating to design/infrastructure deficiencies/water quality or discharge 25 concerns/etc. addressed by the proposed project.

-- iv) Readiness to Proceed.
-This section addresses establishing the Priority Funding List per the status of a PWSs project, assessing the readiness to proceed within SFY 2021.
-The criteria that was utilized in establishing the Priority Funding List are as follows: - (1) PWS with a Finding of No Significant Impact (FNSI) or Categorical Exclusion (CatEx) issued by the program; with priority over, - (2) Status of Plans and Specifications (P&Ss) P&Ss for Ranked Project prepared or under contract for design; with priority over, - (3) Status of Engineering Report with Test Hole Report for Ranked Project has been prepared and, if applicable, a Test Hole has been completed; with priority over, - (4) Status of Engineering Report Report for Ranked Project has been prepared, first and/or where additional ranking preference may be given to those projects with demonstrated readiness to proceed.
+iv) Readiness to Proceed.
+This section addresses establishing the Priority Funding List per the status of a PWSs project, assessing the readiness to proceed within SFY 2022.
+The criteria that was utilized in establishing the Priority Funding List are as follows:

+- (1) PWS with a Finding of No Significant Impact (FNSI) or Categorical Exclusion (CatEx) issued by the program; with priority over, - (2) Status of Plans and Specifications (P&Ss) P&Ss for Ranked Project prepared or under contract for design; with priority over, - (3) Status of Engineering Report with Test Hole Report for Ranked Project has been prepared and, if applicable, a Test Hole has been completed; with priority over, - (4) Status of Engineering Report Report for Ranked Project has been prepared, first and/or where additional ranking preference may be given to those projects with demonstrated readiness to proceed.